-TJO plays a dynamic role in the community.
+TJO plays an integral and multi-faceted role in the community.
 In addition to traditional animal care and control services, the TJO staff regularly provides guidance, information, and resources to animals and people in need, thereby reducing shelter intakes and strengthening the bond between animals and the people who love them.
 In the past year TJO has made a difference in the lives of animals and people as highlighted below: